TemporaryExternal/github-slideshow/_posts/0000-01-02-TemporaryExternal.md

 layout: slide
 title: "Welcome to TemporaryExternal slide!"
 ---
-This is a great slide!
+This is a great slide!!!!! :tada:
 Use the left arrow to go back!